-163d ATKW CRI, Exercise Grizzly Talon
+163d ATKW CRI, exercise Grizzly Talon

 |0

-This work, 163d ATKW CRI, Exercise Grizzly Talon [Image 8 of 8], by SSgt Bridgitte Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 163d ATKW CRI, exercise Grizzly Talon [Image 14 of 14], by SMSgt Julianne Sitterding, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.